abisummers/abisummers.github.io/src/content/guide/common-scams.md

 There's a team of people working together, you have the main person who is moving the cups around, and another person who is adding to the cash prize _if_ you're able to win and observing everyone that's watching.

-It's crazy to watch these people play, often you'll see them playing with 50€ notes, so the stakes are high.
+It's wild to watch these people play, often you'll see them playing with 50€ notes, so the stakes are high.
+There's a lot of cheering that goes on around these games which draws in new people.

-I'd always be cautious with getting your wallet out in situation like this - you're showing them where you keep your money.
+I'd recommend staying clear of these games - the odds are not in your favour.

 ### The clear cup

 This scam involves someone sitting on the side of the street, with a clear plastic cup in front of them, directly where people will be walking.
+Inside the cup, they have a few coins.
 Sometimes, they'll even put it down just as you're approaching so it's sure that you'll knock it over.

 I have seen this often near the Opera and on Rue Rivoli because both of these areas are busy, but it can happen anywhere in Paris.